NxPKG/nxpod/install/installer/docs/air-gap.md

-# Installing Gitpod in an air-gap network with the Gitpod Installer
+# Installing Nxpod in an air-gap network with the Nxpod Installer

-## Mirror Gitpod Images
+## Mirror Nxpod Images

 You need a registry that is reachable in your network.
-Add the domain of your registry to the Gitpod config `gitpod.config.yaml` like this:
+Add the domain of your registry to the Nxpod config `gitpod.config.yaml` like this:
 ```yaml
 repository: your-registry.example.com
 ```

-The command `gitpod-installer mirror list` gives you a list of all images needed by Gitpod.
+The command `gitpod-installer mirror list` gives you a list of all images needed by Nxpod.
 You can run the following code to pull the needed images and push them to your registry:

 ```
 for row in $(gitpod-installer mirror list --config gitpod.config.yaml | jq -c '.[]'); do